Carl E. Mitchell: Title IX Coordinator

 Email: fennemaj@faytechcc.edu

-Senior Lieutenant Summer Russell, Title IX Investigator/Case Manager
+Senior Lieutenant Summer Porter, Title IX Investigator/Case Manager

 Office location: General Classroom Building Room GCB 102